linpengcheng/PurefunctionPipelineDataflow/README.md

 </h5>

 The "von Neumann architecture" used by computers now has no mathematical model support.
-So it cannot prove its scientific nature.
+So it cannot prove its scientificity.

 The biggest advantage of my "warehouse/workshop model" relative to the "von Neumann architecture":
 It is based on the simple, classic, and widely used in social production practice,